nhma20/mmWave_ROS2_PX4_Gazebo/README.md

    $ ros2 launch px4_ros_com sensor_combined_listener.launch.py
    ```

 5. Optionally, open QGroundControl which will connect with PX4.
-From here it is possible to set waypoints and execute mission.
+From here it is possible to set waypoints and execute missions.

 ### ROS2 offboard control